PROGRAM

 17:00-18:00

-What makes human social behavior look so special?Putting psychology
+What makes human social behavior look so special?Putting psychology into the social sciences

 Bernard Guerin - University of Waikato (New Zealand)